Gingin - Dandaragan

 The level of residential development activity in Gingin - Dandaragan was found to be higher than 90% of real estate markets across the country

-New homes are being built at an average expected construction cost value of $303,000.
-This year alone, $36.7 million in commercial development approvals have been recorded, suggesting strong commercial development momentum.
-Compared to the rest of WA, Gingin - Dandaragan records 101.0% more construction activity per person, offering buyers ample choice and indicating robust developer interest in the area.
-Recent construction comprises approximately 98.0% detached dwellings and 2.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
-The location has about 88 people per dwelling approval, suggesting an expanding market.
+When measured against the Rest of WA, Gingin - Dandaragan records 101.0% more construction activity (per person), which should provide buyers with ample choice.
+This level is significantly above the national average, indicating robust developer interest in the area.
+Recent construction comprises 98.0% detached dwellings and 2.0% attached dwellings, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+The location has approximately 88 people per dwelling approval, indicating an expanding market.

-According to AreaSearch's latest quarterly estimate, Gingin - Dandaragan is projected to add around 1,369 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+Future projections show Gingin - Dandaragan adding 1,234 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development